America's Killer New Drug: A 2019 Guide to Fentanyl

 - Appearing very slowed and lethargic, sometimes suddenly.
 This may look like heavy limbs and not speaking clearly.

-- Withdrawal symptoms first thing in the morning before there has been time to take more fentanyl.
+- Withdrawal symptoms first thing in the morning.
 This can include nausea, shaking, confusion, and muscle aches.

 - Taking a medication other than as prescribed, such as taking larger amounts of it or crushing and snorting it instead of using it in a pill form.